raw-lab/mercat2/README.md

 mercat2.py -i /path/to/input-file -k 3 -n 8 -c 10 -fgs
 ```

-- the prodigal and FragGeneScanRS option run the k-mer counter on both contigs and produced amino acids
+- the prodigal and FragGeneScanRS options run the k-mer counter on both contigs and produced amino acids

 ## Outputs